lnferris/ocean_data_tools/paper/paper.md

 [@gaia] by students and experts alike.
 The source code for ``Gala`` has been archived to Zenodo with the linked DOI: [@zenodo]

+It has already been used in scientific publications (Bemis et al., 2020; Crear et al., 2020).

 # References